Asklepiad/Transcriptomics_and_sc/seminar2/README.md

 ## EM-algorithm for three clusters

-The code of the upgraded EM-algorithm for optional number of clusters is in the `Transcriptomics2.ipynb` file.
+The code of the upgraded EM-algorithm for optional number of clusters is in the `ex_max.ipynb` file.
 You can create not only 2- or 3-clusters EM algorithm, but choose up to 8 clusters (for using more you need to manually add more colours in `colores` list in notebook).
 The code is also more flexible beacuse most of code wrapped in functions.

 ## Pipeline for kallisto alignment